nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [How (and why) nextest uses tokio (2022)](https://sunshowers.io/posts/nextest-and-tokio/)
 - [Minimal Rust](https://github.com/xvxx/minimal-rust) - List of (mostly) zero dependency libraries for Rust.
 - [Oh the Crates You'll Go!
 A 2022 Retrospective](https://jack.wrenn.fyi/blog/2022-retrospective/)
+- [Easy-Release](https://github.com/jkelleyrtp/cargo-easy-release) - GUI tool written in Dioxus to make it easy to release a workspace of crates to crates.io.